tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 ```

 {: .tip}
-With both the OpenWeatherMap and Aeris Weather API, you can also make these requests by simply going to the URL in your address bar (because the APIs are passed in the query string rather than the header).
+With both the OpenWeatherMap and Aeris Weather API, you can also make these requests by simply going to the URL in your address bar (because the API keys are passed in the query string rather than the header).
 If so, use the [JSON Formatter extension for Chrome](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en) to automatically format the JSON response in the browser view.

 By looking at these two different weather APIs, you can see some differences in the way the information is called and returned.
 However, fundamentally both APIs have endpoints that you can configure with parameters.
 When you make requests with the endpoints, you get responses that contain information, often in JSON format.
 This is the core of how REST APIs work &mdash; you send a request and get a response.